We have had the pleasure to Interview with CEO of MÜHLE.

 Consequently, we imitated that on our synthetic fibers accordingly in order to fulfill consumer expectations.

-Also, Silvertip badger has very fine tips which are typically not being trimmed in the manufacturing process.
+Also, the Silvertip badger has very fine tips which are typically not being trimmed in the manufacturing process.

 The hair of basic badger hair qualities may not have pointy tips and therefore does not feel as soft.